-- Value-Added Supplier: Apio has structured its business as a marketer and seller of fresh-cut and whole value-added produce.
-It is focused on selling products under its Eat Smart[®] brand and other brands for its fresh-cut and whole value-added products.
+- · Value-Added Supplier: Apio has structured its business as a marketer and seller of fresh-cut and whole value-added produce.
+It is focused on selling products under its Eat Smart® brand and other brands for its fresh-cut and whole value-added products.
 As retail grocery and club store chains consolidate, Apio is well positioned as a single source of a broad range of products. - Reduced Farming Risks: Apio reduces its farming risk by not taking ownership of farmland, and instead, contracts with growers for produce.
 The year-round sourcing of produce is a key component to the fresh-cut and whole value-added processing business. - Lower Cost Structure: Apio has strategically invested in the rapidly growing fresh-cut and whole value-added business.
 Apio's 96,000 square foot value-added processing plant, which was expanded in fiscal year 2007 from 60,000 square feet, is automated with state-of-the-art vegetable processing equipment.
 Virtually all of Apio's value-added products utilize Apio's proprietary BreatheWay packaging technology.
 Apio's strategy is to operate one large central processing facility in one of California's largest, lowest cost growing regions (Santa Maria Valley) and use packaging technology to allow for the nationwide delivery of fresh produce products. - Export Capability: Apio is uniquely positioned to benefit from the growth in export sales to Asia and Europe over the next decade with its export business, CalEx.
-Through CalEx, Apio is currently one of the largest U.S. exporters of broccoli to Asia and is selling its iceless products to Asia using proprietary BreatheWay packaging technology. - Expanded Product Line Using Technology: Apio, through the use of its BreatheWay packaging technology, is introducing on average fifteen new value-added products each year.
+Through CalEx, Apio is currently one of the largest U.S. exporters of broccoli to Asia and is selling its iceless products to Asia using proprietary BreatheWay packaging technology.

+Expanded Product Line Using Technology: Apio, through the use of its BreatheWay packaging technology, is introducing on average fifteen new value-added products each year.
 These new product offerings range from various sizes of fresh-cut bagged products, to vegetable trays, to whole produce, to vegetable salads and snack packs.
 During the last twelve months, Apio has introduced 15 new products.

-Apio established its Apio Packaging division (formerly know as Apio Tech) in 2005 to advance the sales of BreatheWay packaging technology for shelf-life sensitive vegetables and fruit.
+Apio established its Apio Packaging division (formerly known as Apio Tech) in 2005 to advance the sales of BreatheWay packaging technology for shelf-life sensitive vegetables and fruit.
 The technology also includes unique packaging solutions for produce in large packages including shipping and pallet-sized containers.

-Apio Packaging's first program has been concentrated on bananas which was formally consummated when Apio entered into an agreement with Chiquita Brands International, Inc. ("Chiquita") whereby Apio supplies Chiquita with its proprietary banana packaging technology on a worldwide basis for the ripening, conservation and shelf-life extension of bananas in selective applications on an exclusive basis and for other applications on a non-exclusive basis.
+Apio Packaging's first program has concentrated on bananas and was formally consummated when Apio entered into an agreement to supply Chiquita with its proprietary banana packaging technology on a worldwide basis for the ripening, conservation and shelf-life extension of bananas for most applications on an exclusive basis and for other applications on a non-exclusive basis.
 In addition, Apio provides Chiquita with ongoing research and development and process technology support for the BreatheWay membranes and bags, and technical service support throughout the customer chain in order to assist in the development and market acceptance of the technology.
 To maintain the exclusive license, Chiquita must meet annual minimum purchase thresholds of BreatheWay banana packages.

 The initial market focus for the BreatheWay banana packaging technology using Chiquita® Brand bananas has been commercial outlets that normally do not sell bananas because of their short shelf-life - outlets such as quick serve restaurants, convenience stores and coffee chain outlets.
-Chiquita is currently market testing the sale of bananas packaged with Landec's BreatheWay technology to retail grocery chains.
+Chiquita is currently developing packaging designs for bananas packaged with Landec's BreatheWay technology for sale in retail grocery chains.

 The Company recently expanded the use of its BreatheWay technology to avocados under an expanded licensing agreement with Chiquita.
-Market test are expected to start within the next twelve months.
+Market tests of avocados into the food service industry are underway.